erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 ![Angles and angular velocity comparison of point mass and distributed mass pendulum.](./figures/dp-2d-distmass-inertias.svg){ #fig:distmass-impact-plot }

 The rotational inertia of the lower link significantly changes the movement of the system.
-Of note is how the lower link now pushes the upper link a lot more, instead of only hanging below it.
+Of note is how the lower link pushes the upper link a lot more, instead of only hanging below it.
 This is important as a rope cannot transmit such a force.
 This means that the CMG platform should use stiff links instead of ropes to attach to the hook of the crane.
 This also points to a limitation of the model, as the upper link is modeled as a rod, not a flexible rope.